caseycorvino/sorter-demo/sorter-architecture/USECASES.md

     * Send success email

 **Preconditions:**
-* CVS must be in valid format
+* CSV must be in valid format
 * User must be authenticated

 **Extensions:**